Meet the Characters

 Mr. Chen Wei Ming

-Associate to Captain Fairfax
+Associate of Captain Fairfax

 Captain Reginald Fairfax